TheaterConnect - Dialogue between Kentucky and Massachussetts students on cultural heritage

 It's important to celebrate our cultural heritage, but what can we do to actively protect and deal critically how we embrace culture?

-I work as a project manager for Homro Sanskriti: Preserving Cultural Heritage Through Participatory Theatre, a project funded by World Learning where 200 students in Kathmandu, Nepal and southern Connecticut learn about each others' diverse cultures and the challenges surrounding their preservation.
-We use forum theatre, a tool that invites spectators to be "spect-actors" and intervene in the show, to stage issues confronting our cultures and finding critically-aware tools to find alternatives.
+I was the project manager for Homro Sanskriti: Preserving Cultural Heritage Through Participatory Theatre, a project funded by World Learning where 200 students in Kathmandu, Nepal and southern Connecticut learn about each others' diverse cultures and the challenges surrounding their preservation.
+We use forum theater, a tool that invites spectators to be "spect-actors" and intervene in the show, to stage issues confronting our cultures and finding critically-aware tools to find alternatives.

 Can we change the world by the year 2033?

-We interview young people from throughout the world who we think will make an impact in their communities, societies, and the world by the year 2033.
-We talk with folks of many ages working in education, film, humanitarian work, theatre, politics, public arts, Microfinance, community activism, and more.
+My sister Abigail and I interview young people from throughout the world who we think will make an impact in their communities, societies, and the world by the year 2033.
+We talk with folks of many ages working in education, film, humanitarian work, theatre, politics, public arts, microfinance, community activism, and more.
 We take a special emphasis on asking people to describe what their process is like, especially when the “answers" are not clear, as we especially find during the pandemic.

 See more information on our website 2033podcast.com.